recryptproject/qtumbook/part1/utxos-balances.md

 (You should replace the following commands with the address you've generated.)

-Next, send 10 qtums to this address:
+Next, send 10 recrypts to this address:

 ```
 qcli sendtoaddress qdiqg2mp646KhSQjVud3whv6C34hNHQnL2 10